 Now all that's left for you to do is test out your new automation.
 Plug your iPhone into a power source or place it on a wireless charger, and after about a second, Siri will speak whatever you programmed it to say.
 Unplug the iPhone or take it off the wireless charger, and Siri should tell you the new level.
 If it's not working correctly, here are a few common troubleshooting issues:

 If you can't hear Siri speaking, you may have to increase Siri's volume on your device.
 You can do that in one of two ways.
 First, you can tell Siri to "speak up."
 Second, you can activate Siri how you usually would and then use the volume buttons on the side of your device while it's speaking to raise the levels.
 Siri should then remember your volume preferences for spoken interactions.

-There is no action in Shortcuts to adjust Siri's volume specifically, but maybe one day there will be.
+There is no action in Shortcuts to adjust Siri's volume, but maybe one day ... if we're lucky.

 Occasionally, Siri may speak the volume level as a fractional number.
 For example, "41.38495873" instead of just "41."
 I've only encountered it a few times, but you can tweak the automation to make Siri only speak rounded numbers if it happens enough to be annoying.